visualcomputing-lab/zen/content/en/_index.md

 description: home
 ---

-This is a website of Visual Computing Laboratory at Saitama University.
-Our laboratory mainly focuses on developing new algorithms for Computer Graphics.
+Visual Computing Laboratory (VCL) mainly focuses on developing new algorithms for Computer Graphics.
 Research topics include rendering (real-time and off-line), physically-based visual simulation, animation, and fabrication.

 We are always looking for highly-motivated PhD students working with us.